TheAllen1996/TheAllen1996.github.io/_posts/2021-09-08-GraphicsPipeline.md

 ## 3.1 Triangle Traversal

-After viewport transformation, we got a projection of $[0, width)\times [0, height)$ to be rendered on the screen with $width \times height$ pixels.
+After viewport transformation, we got a projection of $$[0, width)\times [0, height)$$ to be rendered on the screen with $$width \times height$$ pixels.
 For each triangle, we need to traverse all the pixels to determine whether they are in the triangle or not.
 Together with depth information, each pixel then be referred as a point in a single triangle, and will be shaded based on the information of the triangle.
 We can leverage cross product to determine whether a point is inside a triangle or not:

 **Example 3.1**: In assignment 2, we are required to draw two triangles on the screen.
 The implementation for inside check can be done as follows: